EmanuelleChaia/EmanuelleChaia/README.md

 :purple_heart:  Hi, my name is **[Emanuelle Chaia]**!  :raising_hand_woman:

-👀 I am interested in learning programming...

-🌱 I am currently studying... -

-👣 Gradually I intend to grow and learn..
+I am interested in learning programming.
+I am currently studying and Gradually I intend to grow and learn in this new universe... :earth_africa: